-Koula Foura, M.Ed Student Affairs Director Lead Title IX Coordinator Lead ADA Coordinator Concorde Career Colleges 5800 Foxridge Drive, Suite 500 Mission, KS 66202 Office: 913.745.2219 Fax: 913.831.6556 Email: TITLEIX@concorde.edu C. An anonymous report may be filed with Lighthouse, a third-party service, by calling, emailing or filing an online report as provided below.

-- a.
-1-855-400-6004

-- b. reports@lighthouse-services.com

-- c.
-Website: www.lighthouse-services.com/concorde
+Koula Foura, M.Ed

+Student Affairs Director

-D. Initial Response to Report: Following receipt of a report of potential Prohibited Conduct, the Lead Title IX Coordinator shall:
+Lead Title IX Coordinator

+Lead ADA Coordinator

+Concorde Career Colleges

+5800 Foxridge Drive, Suite 500

+Mission, KS 66202

+Office: 913.745.2219

+Fax: 913.831.6556

+Email: TITLEIX@concorde.edu

-- Acknowledge receipt of the report to the reporter if possible (i.e., if not anonymous); - Document the acknowledgement of report by using "Title IX Complaint" Activity code. - Any subsequent conversations should be documented using the "Title IX Correspondence" activity code with a general summary of conversation, not to include specifics. - 4.
-Promptly contact the Complainant to: - Discuss availability of supportive measures (which must be made available with or without filing a Formal Complaint); - ii.
+- C. An anonymous report may be filed with Lighthouse, a third-party service, by calling, emailing or filing an online report as provided below. - a.
+1-855-400-6004 - b. reports@lighthouse-services.com - c.
+Website: www.lighthouse-services.com/concorde - D. Initial Response to Report: Following receipt of a report of potential Prohibited Conduct, the Lead Title IX Coordinator shall: - 1.
+Acknowledge receipt of the report to the reporter if possible (i.e., if not anonymous); - 2.
+Document the acknowledgement of report by using "Title IX Complaint" Activity code. - 3.
+Any subsequent conversations should be documented using the "Title IX Correspondence" activity code with a general summary of conversation, not to include specifics. - 4.
+Promptly contact the Complainant to: - i.
+Discuss availability of supportive measures (which must be made available with or without filing a Formal Complaint); - ii.
 Explain the process for filing a Formal Complaint; and - iii.
-Discuss the Complainant's wishes regarding how Concorde should respond to the allegations; - Discuss options for notifying law enforcement including the right to decline to notify law enforcement and the right to be assisted in making a report to law enforcement if he/she chooses; - Provide written information about the importance of seeking medical treatment and preserving evidence as soon as practicable after an incident; - vi.
+Discuss the Complainant's wishes regarding how Concorde should respond to the allegations; - iv.
+Discuss options for notifying law enforcement including the right to decline to notify law enforcement and the right to be assisted in making a report to law enforcement if he/she chooses; - v.
+Provide written information about the importance of seeking medical treatment and preserving evidence as soon as practicable after an incident; - vi.
 Provide information on availability and contact information for resources (both on and off campus) available to an alleged victim of Prohibited Conduct; and - vii.
-Explain how Concorde will protect the privacy and confidentiality of the alleged Complainant, Respondent and witnesses to the extent practicable - 5.
-Consider the facts reported and, assuming their truth for purposes of determining whether interim measures are appropriate, consider whether: - an emergency removal of a student, employee or visitor from campus is appropriate; - ii. an administrative leave of an employee is appropriate; and - iii. whether other interim measures may be appropriate, including but not limited to the adjustment of class schedules. - iv.
+Explain how Concorde will protect the privacy and confidentiality of the alleged Complainant, Respondent and witnesses to the extent practicable pursuant to Concorde's Privacy Policy outlined in section I.K. below.

+- 5. Consider the facts reported and, assuming their truth for purposes of determining whether interim measures are appropriate, consider whether: - i. an emergency removal of a student, employee or visitor from campus is appropriate; - ii. an administrative leave of an employee is appropriate; and - iii. whether other interim measures may be appropriate, including but not limited to the adjustment of class schedules. - iv.
 To conduct further inquiry to discover additional facts including: - a.
 Identifying and interviewing witnesses; - b.
 Contacting and interviewing the Respondent; and - c.
-Contacting and cooperating with law enforcement.

-E. Supportive Measures: Supportive Measures may be requested by any party (Complainant(s) or Respondent(s)), whether or not a Formal Complaint is filed; a report is filed with law enforcement; or the Complainant decides to pursue any other process offered by the College.
+Contacting and cooperating with law enforcement. - E. Supportive Measures: Supportive Measures may be requested by any party (Complainant(s) or Respondent(s)), whether or not a Formal Complaint is filed; a report is filed with law enforcement; or the Complainant decides to pursue any other process offered by the College.
 Requests for Supportive Measures should be submitted to the Lead Title IX Coordinator.
-Concorde shall offer Supportive Measures on an equitable basis to Complainant(s) and Respondent(s) alike.

-F. Identifying and Locating Witnesses: It is Concorde's responsibility to identify and locate witnesses to an alleged incident of Prohibited Conduct.
-The Complainant is encouraged to identify any known witnesses at the time they report Prohibited Conduct, including but not limited to when filing a Formal Complaint.
+Concorde shall offer Supportive Measures on an equitable basis to Complainant(s) and Respondent(s) alike. - F. Identifying and Locating Witnesses: It is Concorde's responsibility to identify and locate witnesses to an alleged incident of Prohibited Conduct.
+The Complainant is encouraged to identify any known witnesses at the time they report Prohibited Conduct, including but not limited to when filing a Formal Complaint. - G. Contacting and Interviewing Respondent:

-G. Contacting and Interviewing Respondent: Concorde will make every effort not to contact the Respondent until such time as a Formal Complaint is filed.
+Concorde will make every effort not to contact the Respondent until such time as a Formal Complaint is filed.
 The Complainant will be notified of the College's intent to contact and interview the Respondent prior to said contact.